 I sniffed, shuddered, and tried to control myself.
 Smiths do not weep like bairns.

 Elfleda went into her bedroom.
 She returned, carrying a folded length of plain brown cloth.
 "I'm no hob.
-But I will help you."
+But I will help you, as you have helped us."
 She pressed the cloth into my hands.
 "Make a tunic for Leffie."

 Elfleda laughed.
 "Just make sure you leave a gift – in case one of the Unseen should pass by."